amida-tech/blue-button-record/README.md

   if (err) throw err;
 }
 ```
-Read a ccd file and convert it to JSON
+Read a ccd file and convert it to JSON.
+An example file exists in this repository
 ``` javascript
 var fs = require('fs');
 var filepath  = '/tmp/demo.xml';